SamueleGiraudo/Aclove/README.md

 + `--help` prints the short help.
 + `--version` prints the version and other information.
-+ `--file PATH` sets PATH as the path to the Aclove program to consider, contained in an .acl file.
++ `--file PATH` sets PATH as the path to the Aclove program to consider.
 + `--verbose` enables the verbose mode.
 + The options `OPT` control the display mode of the input and output expressions:
     + `no-rules` drops the rules of the expression.
-    + `no-shadows` drops the shadows (or type) of the expression.
+    + `no-shadows` drops the shadows (or types) of the expression.
     + `short-names` keeps only the last part of the variable and constant names of the expression.